 The Objective of major project is to design and develop the live application with current technology to be used in various industries.
-The Group size of maximum three students (or as per guidelines mentioned time to time by the Shivaji University, Kolhapur) can undertake major project.
+The Group size of maximum three students can undertake major project.
 Project Viva-Voce Examination will be conducted by the University appointed examiner panel.
 The panel members have more than five years' experience as full time teacher.
 The chairman for viva voce committee will be faculty having more than ten years experience as full time faculty.